mentainha/m3o/README.md

 ## Introduction

-M3O is a next generation cloud plaform.
-Explore, discover and consume public APIs as simpler programmable building blocks.
+M3O is a next generation cloud.
+Explore, discover and consume public APIs as simpler programmable building blocks all on one platform.
-ONE platform, ONE account, ONE framework.
-Signup and start for FREE at <a href="https://m3o.com">m3o.com</a>.

 ## Features